oroinc/platform/src/Oro/Bundle/DataGridBundle/Resources/doc/backend/extensions/inline_editing.md

 ```
 Option name              | Default value | Description
 :------------------------|:--------------|:-----------
-enabled    | false        | Enables inline editing on grid.
+enable    | false        | Enables inline editing on grid.
 By default on all cells what have frontend type that support inline editing
 behaviour | enable_all   | Specifies a way how inline editing will be enabled.
 Possible values: `enable_all` - (default). this will enable inline editing where possible. `enable_selected` - disable by default, enable only on configured cells
 plugin    | orodatagrid/js/app/plugins/grid/inline-editing-plugin | Specifies plugin realization
 default_editors | orodatagrid/js/default-editors | Specifies default editors for front-end types